Mingsheng-ZHANG/Mingsheng-ZHANG.github.io/_pages/about.md

 - [Search Prominence with Costly Product Returns](https://arxiv.org/pdf/2410.06791), (with Sanxi Li and Jun Yu, Revise and Resubmit at the International Journal of Industrial Organization)

+- Platform Recommendation and Continuum Search, work in progress

 - Search History Disclosure, work in progress

 - Feasible Recommendation, work in progress (with Jingmin Huang)